Kephson/rte_ckeditor_codesnippet/Documentation/KnownProblems/Index.rst

 Please use the `bugtracker/issue system on Github <https://github.com/Kephson/rte_ckeditor_codesnippet/issues>`_ and report every bug you will find.
 I will try to fix the problems as soon as possible and send you feedback.
+Feel free to provide pull requests via Github to fix problems as fast as possible.